1. Applicable Terms Used in the Policy

 (a) Augsburg faculty “do not engage in sexual activities or contact with supervisees, students, trainees, or other colleagues over whom they exercise professional authority.”

 (b) If a faculty member is placed in a position that normally exercises supervisory or evaluative authority over any person with whom they have a sexual relationship then an alternative arrangement must be made.
 Normally, the division chair will serve in that role, however, where the division chair also has a conflict, the Dean will create an alternative arrangement.

 Consensual relationships between individuals in unequal positions of employment carry special risks and should be avoided.
 Even when an employee doesn’t have direct supervision over an employee, if they are in a position to influence the career of that person, it can be considered a power relationship.
 Such relationships may undermine the real or perceived integrity of the employment decisions which are made.
 The consensual nature of the relationship may be perceived differently by each party and by others who have knowledge of the relationship.

-The College will not defend or provide legal representation to a faculty or staff member who is subject to a legal claim arising out of a sexual relationship with another faculty or staff member.
+The University will not defend or provide legal representation to a faculty or staff member who is subject to a legal claim arising out of a sexual relationship with another faculty or staff member.